 4. Bone-in or Boneless Chicken Legs

-The boiling time for bone-in chicken legs is longer than for boneless chicken legs.
-This is due to the longer time it takes for the bone to heat up and the meat around it to fully cook.
+Bone-in chicken legs take longer to boil than boneless ones.
+This extended duration can be attributed to the time required for the bone to heat sufficiently and for the surrounding meat to be thoroughly cooked.

 5. The Size of the Chicken Leg